iwonderanddev/jobladder/README.md

   - Master his project technical stack
   - Expert in more than one technology
   - Expert in many areas of the codebase
-  - Guide Senior Engineer I, and Engineer I & II
+  - Mentor Engineer II & Senior Engineer I
   - Take initiatives to find and qualify structural issues
-  - Helps managing product technical backlog
+  - Manage technical backlog with Lead Engineer
-  - Knows, Defines, Challenges, Evangelizes best practices, processes and documentation
+  - Know, Define, Challenge, Evangelize best practices, processes and documentation
-  - Develop domains/business skills
+  - Expert in domain / business skills

 ### Lead Engineer